landelare/ue5coro/Docs/Private.md

 Crossing over in the opposite direction is much more straightforward; it's handled by FPendingAsyncCoroutine (as opposed to FPendingLatentCoroutine).

+#### Manual coroutines

+Manual coroutines use FAsyncPromise, but they override its promise extras type to hold an extra FAwaitableEvent and a second atomic reference counter.
+This is to avoid having two std::shared_ptrs when one is enough.

 ### No awaiter base class

 This has some pretty obvious limitations, e.g., WhenAny/WhenAll cannot take